Domesticated plants and animals of Austronesia: Curcuma longa (turmeric)

 There are two main cognate sets for C. longa and C. zedoaria (both of which produce yellow dye) in Austronesian languages.
 The first is reconstructed as Proto-Malayo-Polynesian *kunij which originally referred to turmeric.
 Its cognates include Ilocano, Kankana-ey, and Isneg kúnig; Bontoc kúnəg; Ifugao ūnig; Casiguran Dumagat kuneg; Iban and Malay kunyit; Toba Batak hunik; Javanese kunir; Sangir and Tae' kuniʻ; Uma kuni; Rembong kunis; Ngadha wuné; and Manggarai wunis.
 In Malagasy and Betsimisaraka, the cognates hónitra and húnitra have shifted meaning to a different plant used to make red dye.
 Other cognates like Ilocano kimmúnig; Uma mo-kuni, and Tae' pakuniran all mean "yellow" or "to dye something yellow".

 The other cognate set is derived from reconstructed Proto-Western-Malayo-Polynesian *temu, and originally meant C. zedoaria which was used primarily as a spice.
 It also sometimes shifted to ginger and other ginger-like plants used for cooking (rather than dye production).
 Its cognates include Kapampangan and Balinese tamu; Tagalog támo; Visayan tamangyan; Bukidnon tamohilang; Bikol tamahilan or tamaylan; Malay, Javanese, and Sasak temu; Makasarese tammu; and Malagasy tamutamu.
 In other Austronesian languages in East Africa, however, the other cognates mean "yellow", including Comorian Shibushi and Antemoro tamutamu; and Antambahoaka and Antankarana manamutamu.

 In Proto-Oceanic, there are two main cognate sets derived from reconstructed *aŋo and *deŋ(w)a, both are unrelated to the Proto-Malayo-Polynesian etymons.
 The latter probably originally applied to the dye produced from turmeric, while the former referred originally to the plant itself.
-Cognates include Fijian cango; and Tongan and Rennellese ango.
+Cognates include Fijian cango; and Tongan and Rennellese ango (spelled "ago" in Samoan.
 Cognates that mean "yellow" also exist in numerous other languages in Near Oceania.